gohugoio/hugo/content/templates/partials.md

 ```

 {{% note %}}
 One of the most common mistakes with new Hugo users is failing to pass a context to the partial call.
 In the pattern above, note how "the dot" (`.`) is required as the second argument to give the partial context.
-You can read more about "the dot" in the [Go Template Primer](/templates/go-templates/).
+You can read more about "the dot" in the [templating introduction](/templates/introduction/).
 {{% /note %}}

 As shown in the above example directory structure, you can nest your directories within `partials` for better source organization.
 You only need to call the nested partial's path relative to the `partials` directory: